pbklink/motif-core/etc/motif-core.api.md

     readonly colorSettings: ColorSettings;
     // (undocumented)
     finalise(): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "getRecord" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    //
     // (undocumented)
     getRecord(index: GridRecordIndex): ColorSchemeGridRecordStore.Record;
     // (undocumented)
     getRecords(): readonly ColorSchemeGridRecordStore.Record[];
     // (undocumented)
     invalidateAll(): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecord" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    //
     // (undocumented)
     invalidateRecord(recordIndex: GridRecordIndex): void;
     // (undocumented)
     get recordCount(): number;
-    // Warning: (ae-incompatible-release-tags) The symbol "recordsInserted" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    //
     // (undocumented)
     recordsInserted(firstInsertedRecordIndex: GridRecordIndex, count: Integer): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "setRecordEventers" is marked as @public, but its signature references "GridRecordStoreRecordsEventers" which is marked as @internal
-    //
     // (undocumented)
     setRecordEventers(recordsEventers: GridRecordStoreRecordsEventers): void;
 }